 An affidavit of service merely alleging the plaintiff complied with the service of process statute may fail to meet the burden of establishing proper service.

 Multiple Florida cases illustrate this deficiency.
 For example, in Diaz v.
 Winn-Dixie Stores, Inc., Case No. 14-cv-21045 (S.D.
 Fla.
-January 9, 2015), a bare allegation of failing to keep a sign posted designating the name of the registered agent on whom process may be served could not justify service on a corporation’s employee or an employee of its registered agent.
+January 9, 2015), a bare allegation of failing to keep a sign posted designating the name of the registered agent for process service couldn’t justify service on a corporation’s employee or an employee of its registered agent.

 Just as a spouse who alleges valid service on a corporate entity or trust must specify whom the process server served and how, the entity or trust must specify defects in service.
 Generally denying service was valid won’t be enough.

 Compare Panama City Gen. P’ship v.
 Godfrey Panama City Inv., LLC, 109 So.
-3d 291, 293 (Fla.
+3d 291 (Fla.
 1st DCA 2013) (partnership’s mere denial of validity of service insufficient, but its later motion for reconsideration with attached affidavits from managing partner and son, plus a moving company’s receipt and letter from director of retirement community to which managing partner moved, established prima facie case to challenge service, entitling the partnership to an evidentiary hearing) with Robles-Martinez v.
 Diaz, Reus & Targ, LLP, 88 So.
-3d 177, 181 (Fla.
+3d 177 (Fla.
 3d DCA 2011) (returns of service contained all information required to show plaintiff complied with the statute, plus corroborating testimony, entitled plaintiff to the presumption that valid service was effectuated, and affidavits defendants offered that failed to challenge the facial regularity of the return of service failed to overcome by clear and convincing evidence the presumption).

 - Was process (summons and the papers being served) properly issued and sufficient under Florida law?